 It is the responsibility of the Public Relations Committee to promote and publicize the best interests of the Association.

-Conni proudly represents the Salt Grass Trail as the Chairman of Public Relations for her 16th year.
+Conni proudly represents the Salt Grass Trail as the Chairman of Public Relations for her 17th year.
 In 1983 Conni began and continues riding the Salt Grass ride with Wagon 21, “Rounders.”
-She has devoted countless hours serving as the Rounders’ Secretary, Treasurer and advisor over the past 30 years, and is integral in that club’s preparation for the Salt Grass Trail Ride each year.
+She has devoted countless hours serving as the Rounders’ Secretary, Treasurer and advisor over the past 30 plus years, and is integral in that club’s preparation for the Salt Grass Trail Ride each year.
 Conni also rides with the Catalena Cowgirls, presenting the colors and pageantry at numerous PRCA & CPRA Rodeo and special events each year.
-Conni brings her son, Ryder, 18, along on the Salt Grass Trail each year where they learn horsemanship skills and enjoy the camaraderie of family and friends.
+Conni brings her son, Ryder, 20, along on the Salt Grass Trail each year where they learn horsemanship skills and enjoy the camaraderie of family and friends.

 It shall be the duty of and responsibility of the Wagon Boss to have general supervision of all wagons and other vehicles, other than Chuck Wagons, when on the trail.